massgov/feature-requests/README.md

 ## How to use the Feature Request board
 The <a href="https://github.com/massgov/feature-requests/projects/3">Feature Request board</a> is open to the public.
 You can bookmark it, or you get to it from the “projects” tab from our Github repository’s navigation menu.

 The Feature Request board is made up of 4 columns.
-The **New** column is for issues so recent that Digital Services hasn’t had a chance to discuss them yet, let alone assign them to anyone.
+The **New** column is for issues so recent that Digital Service hasn’t had a chance to discuss them yet, let alone assign them to anyone.
 Once we’ve begun talking about them internally, we’ll move them to the **Active Discussion** column.

 Once we’ve determined what needs to be done, we’ll move an issue to the **queued for work** column.
 Finally, once we’ve finished work--or if we determine we can’t work on the issue in the foreseeable future--we’ll move it to the **Done/No Further Action** column.